CT4Rec: Simple yet Effective Consistency Training for Sequential Recommendation: Related Work

 \section{Related Work}

 Early sequential recommendation (SR) methods are usually based on Markov Chain (MC), including adopting first-order MC \cite{FPMC} and high-order MCs \cite{TransRec,Fossil}.
-As for current deep learning approaches, they can be generally divided into four categories, i.e., RNN-based \cite{GRU4Rec,NARM,HRNN,GRU4Rec+,STAMP,jing2017neural,liu2016context,LSTM}, CNN-based \cite{Caser,3D_CNN,NextItNet,RCNN}, attention-based \cite{sasrec,BERT4Rec,TiSASRec,SHAN,MARank,ATRank} and GNN-based \cite{SR-GNN,FGNN,GC-SAN,GCN,APP-GE,wang2020make} methods.
-Concretely, GRU4Rec \cite{GRU4Rec} applies RNN to SR and many variants have been proposed based on GRU4Rec by adding data augmentation GRU4Rec+ \cite{GRU4Rec+}, hierarchical RNN \cite{HRNN}, attention module \cite{Air,NARM,SDM}, ranking losses \cite{lossRNN}, user-based gated units \cite{UserBased} and contextual information \cite{Latent_Cross}.
+As for current deep learning approaches, they can be generally divided into four categories, i.e., RNN-based \cite{GRU4Rec,NARM,HRNN,GRU4Rec+,STAMP,jing2017neural,liu2016context,LSTM}, CNN-based \cite{Caser,3D_CNN,RCNN}, attention-based \cite{sasrec,BERT4Rec,TiSASRec,SHAN,MARank,ATRank} and GNN-based \cite{SR-GNN,FGNN,GC-SAN,GCN,APP-GE,wang2020make} methods.
+Concretely, GRU4Rec \cite{GRU4Rec} applies RNN to SR and many variants have been proposed based on GRU4Rec by adding data augmentation GRU4Rec+ \cite{GRU4Rec+}, hierarchical RNN \cite{HRNN} and attention module \cite{Air,NARM,SDM}.
 However, RNN-based methods usually exhibit worse performance than CNN-based and attention-based methods for the data sparsity setting.
-Caser \cite{Caser} proposes a convolutional sequence embedding recommendation model, and \citet{3D_CNN} use 3-dimensional convolutional neural networks to achieve character-level encoding of input data.
-NextItNet \cite{NextItNet} uses dilated convolutions to model long-range item dependence and outperforms GRU4Rec.
+Caser \cite{Caser} proposes a convolutional sequence embedding recommendation model, and \cite{3D_CNN} use 3-dimensional CNNs to achieve character-level encoding of input data.
 Meanwhile, attention mechanisms \cite{atten} is used to model user behavior sequences and have achieved outstanding performance \cite{sasrec,BERT4Rec,TiSASRec,E-BART4Rec,fan2021lighter,liu2021augmenting}.
 Besides, many researches \cite{SR-GNN,FGNN,GC-SAN} combine attention mechanisms and GNNs to solve the SR task.
-Memory networks \cite{MANN,KV-MN}, disentangled representation learning \cite{disentangled1}, data augmentation \citet{GLaS,SSL}, transfer learning \citet{MIRec} and session-based \citet{SWIWO)} models are also utilized to improve the performance of SR.
+Memory networks \cite{MANN,KV-MN}, data augmentation \cite{GLaS,SSL} and session-based \cite{SWIWO)} models are also utilized to improve the performance of SR.